Fahani/webrobocomp.github.io/page12.md

          - **description** is a short description of the chroot.
          - **directory** the path where the chroot is going to be installed.
 Note that is the same path that we specified in step 2.
          - **root-users** list of users that are allowed in our chroot without password.
          - **type**  The type of the chroot.
-Valid types are ëplainí, ëdirectoryí, ëfileí, ëblock-deviceí and ëlvm-snapshotí.
-If empty or omitted, the default type is ëplainí.
+Valid types are ‚Äòplain‚Äô, ‚Äòdirectory‚Äô, ‚Äòfile‚Äô, ‚Äòblock-device‚Äô and ‚Äòlvm-snapshot‚Äô.
+If empty or omitted, the default type is ‚Äòplain‚Äô.
          - **users** list of users that are allowed access to the chroot.

     ```